sugimotot/btsdoc-portal/bbf/user_guide/backup_local_wallet.md

 ## Restore / Import

-> If you have created a backup file (.bin), follow the steps.
+> We assume you have created a backup file (.bin) and use a Local wallet.

 ### Restore / Import Options